codemagic-ci-cd/codemagic-docs/content/rest-api/teams.md

 weight: 5
 ---

-API endpoints for managing teams.
-To use this API you must be a **team owner**.
+This document describes the API endpoints for managing teams.
+To use this API, you must be a **team owner**.

 >Read more about [managing teams](../getting-started/teams/)